zoe-pith/pith-site/sections/about.md

 # about

-Pith is an eclectic pursuit of social and artful dining experiences.
-Our communal supper club pops up in venues around the world, serving a seasonal tasting menu for just ten guests each evening.
+Pith is a pursuit of intimate and social dining.
+Jonah Reider sporadically serves a seasonal menu for only six guests out of his home on the forty-sixth floor of a Manhattan skyscraper.

 # menu
-Raw beef with juniper and pickled pear
-Spelt bread with butter and preserved beets
-Duck mousse with blackberry and rye
-Celeriac soup with chives and maple syrup
+Radishes with their greens
-Raw fluke with squash and sage
+Black bass, raw with squash and sage
-Halibut with wild mushrooms and smoked olives
-Beef with fresh and fermented kale
+Lamb leg with polenta, chanterelles, and chiles
-Concord grape pavlova
-Apple tart with toasted almond ice cream
+Carrot and parsley salad
+Almond cookies, ice creams, and buckwheat tea

 # select press

 ★★★ — [Chicago Tribune](http://www.chicagotribune.com/dining/restaurants/ct-review-intro-jonah-reider-food-0928-20160924-column.html)